The magazine of photography and ideas

 The documents and photographs in this project are archaeological.
 These are artefacts of research; things made by man; excavated, extracted, revealed.
 As traces of absence, or evidence, or that which makes anything evident (videre—to see—at its heart), their purpose is as part of a present forensic process into the procedure of extraordinary rendition.
 The existing narrative—where it can be seen at all—is easily obscured by denial and secrecy.
 It is perhaps as a record of such negative evidence—and as a document of negative publicity—that this work may form part of a future discourse and future history.

-Edmund Clark is an artist based in London.
 This feature is adapted from the Aperture book Negative Publicity: Artefacts of Extraordinary Rendition.